NVIDIA/aistore/docs/configuration.md

 ## Managing mountpaths

-Configuration option `fspaths` specifies the list of local directories where storage targets store objects.
-An `fspath` aka `mountpath` (both terms are used interchangeably) is a local directory serviced by a local filesystem.

-> There must be a 1-to-1 relationship between `fspath` and an underlying local filesystem.
-Note as well that this may be not the case for the development environments where multiple mountpaths are allowed to coexist within a single filesystem (e.g., tmpfs).

-> AIS [mountpath](overview.md#terminology) is a single disk **or** a volume (a RAID) formatted with a local filesystem of choice, **and** a local directory that AIS utilizes to store user data and AIS metadata.
-A mountpath can be disabled and (re)enabled, automatically or administratively, at any point during runtime.
-In a given cluster, a total number of mountpaths would normally compute as a direct product of (number of storage targets) x (number of disks in each target).
+* [Mountpath](overview.md#terminology) - is a single disk **or** a volume (a RAID) formatted with a local filesystem of choice, **and** a local directory that AIS can fully own and utilize (to store user data and system metadata).
+Note that any given disk (or RAID) can have (at most) one mountpath (meaning **no disk sharing**) and mountpath directories cannot be nested.
+Further:
+   - a mountpath can be temporarily disabled and (re)enabled;
+   - a mountpath can also be detached and (re)attached, thus effectively supporting growth and "shrinkage" of local capacity;
+   - it is safe to execute the 4 listed operations (enable, disable, attach, detach) at any point during runtime;
+   - in a typical deployment, the total number of mountpaths would compute as a direct product of (number of storage targets) x (number of disks in each target).

+Configuration option `fspaths` specifies the list of local mountpath directories.
+Each configured `fspath` is, simply, a local directory that provides the basis for AIS `mountpath`.

+> In regards **non-sharing of disks** between mountpaths: for development we make an exception, such that multiple mountpaths are actually allowed to share a disk and coexist within a single filesystem.
+This is done strictly for development convenience, though.

 AIStore [HTTP API](http_api.md) makes it possible to list, add, remove, enable, and disable a `fspath` (and, therefore, the corresponding local filesystem) at runtime.
 Filesystem's health checker (FSHC) monitors the health of all local filesystems: a filesystem that "accumulates" I/O errors will be disabled and taken out, as far as the AIStore built-in mechanism of object distribution.
 For further details about FSHC, please refer to [FSHC readme](/health/fshc.md).